3Dpass/wallet/README.md

 pnpm start
 ```

-Now you'll need to pick a host to deploy it to.
+Now you'll need to pick up a host to deploy it to.

-## Adding New Languages
+## UI language localization

-To add support for a new language in the application, you need to create a new JSON file with the language code as the name (e.g., "en.json" for English) and place it in the translations folder.
-The JSON file should contain key-value pairs where the keys are the identifiers used in the application code, and the values are the translated text for that language.
+In order for the application to support new local translation on the UI, it is required that you create a JSON file with the language code for its name (e.g., "en.json" for English) and place it into the translations folder.
+The JSON file must contain key-value pairs where the keys are the identifiers used in the application code, and the values are the translated text in that language.

-Follow these steps to add a new language:
+Follow these steps to add a new local translation:

 Go to the translations folder.